zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

-We have three classes, each inheriting from the previous one, so that way our `Narrow` class can fit into both `Middle` and `Wide` candidates; `Middle` can also fit into `Wide`, but not `Narrow`; and `Wide` fits neither into `Middle` nor into `Narrow`.
-Remember that all three of these classes are of type `Any` as well, and so will fit into any candidate that accepts an `Any`.
+We have three classes, each inheriting from the previous one, so that way our `Narrow` class can fit into both `Middle` and `Wide` candidates; `Middle` can also fit into `Wide`, but not into `Narrow`; and `Wide` fits neither into `Middle` nor into `Narrow`.
+Remember that all classes in Perl 6 are of type [`Any`](http://docs.perl6.org/type/Any) as well, and so will fit into any candidate that accepts an `Any`.

 For our Callables, we use three multi candidates for routine `foo`: one for each of the classes.
 In their bodies, we print what type of multi we called, along with the value that was passed as the argument.
-For the return value, we just use a string that tells us which multi the return value came from; we'll use these a bit later.
+For their return value, we just use a string that tells us which multi the return value came from; we'll use these a bit later.